diffko/WinDiff/README.md

 WinDiff is compatible with standard Windows environments and integrates seamlessly into development and testing workflows.
 It supports ASCII and Unicode text formats, ensuring accurate comparison across various file types.
 The intuitive interface simplifies navigation between detected changes, allowing users to move directly to specific difference segments without manual searching.

-With its small footprint and dependable operation, WinDiff is a practical choice for source code debugging, backup verification, document revision checks, and file integrity validation.
-In both software development and regular system administration tasks, it offers trustworthy comparison capabilities in a clean and straightforward package.
+Combining a compact design with stable performance, WinDiff works effectively for comparing source code during debugging, confirming backup accuracy, examining document revisions, and maintaining file integrity.
+From professional development environments to routine maintenance tasks, it delivers solid comparison functionality in a convenient and streamlined utility.